The chief of the division of soil and water resources, subject to the approval of the director of natural resources, shall do all of the following:

 (N) When necessary for the purposes of this chapter or Chapter 1515. of the Revised Code, develop or approve operation and management plans.

-This section does not restrict the excrement of domestic or farm animals defecated on land outside a concentrated animal feeding operation or runoff therefrom into the waters of the state.
+This section does not restrict the manure of domestic or farm animals defecated on land outside an animal feeding operation or runoff therefrom into the waters of the state.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.